Your Pet, Our Passion.

 There’s little more frustrating than a dog who won’t stop pulling on the lead.
-It can be extremely tiring for both you and your pup, can become dangerous or even cause lasting damage, and can turn a simple walk into a complete nightmare.
+It is unpleasant for both you and your pup, can cause lasting injuries, and can turn a simple walk into a complete nightmare.
 This is why teaching a puppy to walk on a lead is important.

 In their excitement to get places, their joy of being in the great outdoors, and the thrill of having another adventure, many dogs pull on the lead.
 While every dog can get excited at times, if your dog refuses to walk without constantly pulling, it means that instead of you being able to walk with them happily staying beside you on a loose lead, you are controlling them with nothing more than physical restraint.

-The lead should be there for safety, and it is your puppy training that should keep your dog walking close to you – not be something you have to hang on to with all your strength!
+The lead should be there for safety, and it is your training and practise that should keep your dog walking close to you – not be something you have to hang on to with all your strength!

 If you are relying on the lead, the physical effort involved in controlling your dog could be overwhelming – and even get dangerous for you both, especially if your canine friend is one of the larger, stronger breeds.